michami/MBR/README.md

 # Relationships

 Relationships work like other progressions.
 Start with **5** progress tokens.
-If at any time you reach **10** tokens, you drop down a relationship level.
-If you reach **0** tokens, you advance a relationship level.
+If at any time you reach **10** tokens, the relationship level moves away from the direction you're trying to go.
+If you reach **0** tokens, you succeed in moving the relationship in the direction you're trying to go.

 Each relationship type (friend, romantic, enemy) has 4 levels as listed below.
 Your progress can either be to raise or lower the current level.
 For example, lowing the enemy level, or raising the romantic level.
 Some events in your story may cause you to roll to lower or raise the current level outside of a normal attempt.